madhusaravanan27/Healthcare-Cost-Analysis-for-HMO/README.md

 **Technologies Used**:

-R Studio: For data analysis, visualization, and modeling.
+- R Studio: For data analysis, visualization, and modeling.

-CSV: Dataset format used for data acquisition.
+- CSV: Dataset format used for data acquisition.

-Pandas & R Libraries: For data cleaning, transformation, and statistical analysis.
+- R Libraries: For data cleaning, transformation, and statistical analysis.

 **Features**: